RCA Studio II: Development

 RCA engineer Joseph Weisbecker began building his own personal computer at home in the late 1960s, and encouraged the company to sell small computers.
 RCA introduced the Studio II video game console—using Weisbecker's COSMAC 1802 CPU—in January 1977.

 Joyce Weisbecker, the daughter of the console's designer, learned how to program her father's homemade home computer as a child.
 After graduating from high school in 1976, she used her familiarity with the architecture to create School House I and Speedway/Tag for the Studio II, becoming the first woman to develop a commercial video game.

 Market loss

 The Studio II sold poorly.
 An internal sales document put RCA's own sales estimate for the console between 53,000 and 64,000 units sold between February 15, 1977, and January 31, 1978.
 It was released after the superior Fairchild Channel F, and the very successful Atari 2600 also appeared in 1977.
 RCA announced the console's discontinuation in February 1978 because of low Christmas sales.
 While losses were not disclosed, the company laid off 120 workers at its plant that produced the system in North Carolina.
 Some analysts blamed the fact the RCA Studio II's games were in black and white, and could not compete with systems offering color.
+The remaining inventory was purchased in 1978 by Radio Shack and was sold for $59.95 which included the game unit, the Blackjack game cartridge, the Tennis/Squash game cartridge, and a random third cartridge out of the inventory they acquired.